London in World War II: Women in "men's roles"

 Women were allowed to join all three auxiliary branches of the armed forces (Auxiliary Territorial Service (ATS), Women's Royal Naval Service (WRENS), and Women's Auxiliary Air Force (WAAF)) from the beginning of the war, although the kinds of work they were allowed to do was heavily restricted.
-At the beginning of the war, the Home Guard only accepted women in auxiliary roles.
+In its early stages from formation in 1940, the Home Guard only accepted women in auxiliary roles.

+The Home Guard (initially Local Defence Volunteers or LDV) was an armed citizen militia supporting the British Army during the Second World War, which at first did not allow women to join.
+The MP for Fulham West, Dr. Edith Summerskill, argued for women to be allowed to join on equal terms to men, saying that "I am not asking for women to be included solely as cooks and clerks in the Home Guard but in the same capacity as men, with equal rights and privileges".
+She herself openly flouted the ban on women by joining the Parliamentary Home Guard.
+In the summer of 1940, Venetia Foster formed the Amazon Defence Corps in London's West End, training women to use firearms to prove that they should be allowed to join.
+In March 1942, Summerskill estimated that 10,000 London women had joined an unofficial group called the Women's Home Defence Corps.
+The London Home Guard commander Douglas Brownrigg argued that he should be allowed to accept women "in non-combantant duties" in September 1941, and London women such as secretary Joan Hardy were joining well before the ban was lifted.
+Finally, on 20 April 1943, the first women were allowed to officially join the Home Guard, albeit in small numbers, in unarmed roles only, and without a uniform.

 Women were greatly needed in many spheres of work to replace male workers who had been called up to the armed forces, such as factory workers, bus conductors, bank tellers, fire engine drivers.
 In all these employments they were initially resisted by management, thought of as "temporaries" who could be let go as soon as the men came back, and only gradually accepted.
 By the end of the war, women were working in the Navy, Army and Air Force Institutes (NAAFI), the Land Army, the Timber Corps, the Royal Observer Corps, the police, fire and ambulance services, Air Raid Precautions, the Women's Voluntary Service, the Air Transport Auxiliary, the Junior Air Corps, the Girls Training Corps, and the River Emergency Service.

 In 1941, Britain became the first country to conscript women, into both the auxiliary armed forces and into jobs in industry.
 As the war went on, it became necessary to recruit not only single women, but also women with families.
 Women demanded the establishment of more nurseries so that they could do essential war work.
 By the end of the war, over 75% of married women in London were doing war work of some kind.